decca10/Cookbook/README.md

 # Cookbook
-Our cutting-edge open AI Recipe Reader takes the hassle out of scouring the web for recipes.
+My cutting-edge open AI Recipe Reader takes the hassle out of scouring the web for recipes.
 With a simple input of a URL, _Recipe Scraper_ swiftly extracts the culinary masterpiece you desire and presents it in a structured, easy-to-read format.
 But that's not all; we also give you the power to save your newfound culinary gems as markdown files, making them accessible at your fingertips anytime you need them.

 Here's what Recipe Scraper offers you: